Hi fellow Hams,

 I was the founder of the "South African Ham Radio UFO Interest Group" (SAHRUIG) and used to put out a weekly Packet news letter about world wide sightings of UFO's until our local BBS went off the air.
 I saw my one and only UFO in the UK in 1952 is Derbyshire England.
 I no longer provide this service as our local Radio club no longer has a local Packet BBS service.

 I am also on D-Star.
-I was the first South African Ham to log into the GB7SF D-Star repeater system located in Sheffield England, in the middle of 2009, I was then the only D-Star operator in southern Africa.
+I was the first South African Ham on D-Star and logged onto the GB7SF D-Star repeater system located in Sheffield England, in the middle of 2009, I was then the only D-Star operator in Southern Africa.
 On the 17th August 2009 I gave a Power Point presentation to the Sheffield Amateur Radio Club entitled "Radio Hamming in South Africa & the Border Radio Club (my local Ham club).
 After the presentation the D-Star committee presented me with a "DV Dongle" (that little blue thing) which allows me to log on to the D-Star system and talk around the world to other D-Star equipped hams.
 I normally hang out on the GB7SF repeater in mode C in Sheffield England, or on Reflector 1 in mode C or Reflector 6 in mode A, Via the US trust server in the USA.
 I also use the Dutch* Star software "WinDV" and this allows me to connect and talk through the ircddb and DCS X reflectors using my blue DV Dongle.
 I now also bridge across to DMR radios using my Dongle and D-Star.

 Also look out for me on Echolink from time to time.